lucachak/Dirb-like/README.md

-# Dirb-like
+# Dirpy

-Dirpy is a program inspired by Dirb, a lightweight Python implementation of a directory brute-forcing tool It discovers hidden files and directories on web servers by trying common paths from wordlists.
+Dirpy is a program inspired by Dirb, a lightweight Python implementation of a directory brute-forcing tool.
+It discovers hidden files and directories on web servers by trying common paths from wordlists. the lists can be customized, but it also has a default, same as dirb

 ## ✨ Features